Balancing on One Foot in warrior 3

 If you find that your standing leg is wobbly you may find it helpful to press the inner thigh of your standing leg forwards while keeping your knee pointing straight ahead.

-When first trying this posture I'd suggest keeping your standing knee bent.
+When first trying warrior 3 I'd suggest keeping your standing knee bent.
 Lift your other leg and prior to reaching it back bend your spine backwards.
 Your pelvis will tilt forwards at the same time.
 Keep your spine bent backwards and tilt your pelvis forward enough so that your upper body is horizontal.

 Keep your lifted knee bent and your arms reaching back for now.
 Pay attention to your supporting foot.
 As you reach your leg back keep your weight near the front of your supporting foot so that you toes continue to press down.